gentakojima/tangelamerkel/README.md

                    refreshed)
-  --group GROUP    Specify the group handle (use the @name) --human-output   Print the output with usernames when available
+  --group GROUP    Specify the group handle (use the @name) --human-output   Print the output with usernames when available --limit LIMIT    Limit run to the first N people (for large groups or
+                 testing purposes)
 ```

 First time you will be asked for an [API key, API hash](https://my.telegram.org/)